-Ibn al-Amid (al Amacin) is from the 13th Century.
+Ibn al-Amid or al-Amacin 13th Century.
 In his history of the Saracens he informs us that the Byzantine emperor, Heraclius climbed Mount Judi to see the site in the 7th Century.
-He does not mention what he had seen.
-48
+He does not mention whether or not he saw anything.
+43